kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   and cancelling the eviction.
 - It would also be difficult to agree on who should perform garbage collection on old or canceled EvictionRequests.
-- We would also need to introduce a one-to-one mapping to ensure that there is at most one EvictionRequest per pod.
+- We would also need to introduce a one-to-one mapping to ensure that there is at most one active Eviction per pod.
 The identity and lookup raise additional concerns.

 With two types, the management becomes simple: each requester creates their own EvictionRequest.
 If they no longer require the eviction, they can either cancel the eviction intent or just delete